mxjp/gluon/README.md

 # Security
-Gluon itself does not provide any method of rendering HTML directly and is therefore safe from XSS vulnerabilities unless you manually render HTML.
+Gluon itself does not provide any method of rendering HTML directly and is therefore safe from XSS vulnerabilities unless you manually render HTML or set the **innerHTML** property.
 ```tsx
 import { mount } from "@mxjp/gluon";